pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 **Target Audience**

+Reclaim protocol empowers developers to make Web2 composable.
 Our proposal primarily aims to benefit **builders** to seamlessly leverage Reclaim protocol into their Dapps and get access to Web2 user data gated by Web2 servers to build innovative use cases.
-Moreover, these builders can leverage zkLogin, Proof of Personhood,  bot protection primitives built by our team to significantly enhance new user onboarding and user experience.
+Moreover, these builders can leverage zkLogin, Proof of Personhood,  and bot protection primitives built by our team to significantly enhance new user onboarding and user experience.

-Moreover, all end users will significantly benefit from the primitives such as zklogin, proof of personhood, thereby experiencing a significant user experience enhance across Dapps within the Polkadot ecosystem.
+Moreover, all end users will significantly benefit from the primitives such as zklogin, proof of personhood, thereby experiencing a significant user experience enhancement across Dapps within the Polkadot ecosystem.

 **Other Similar Projects**